The email deliverability guide to staying out of spam

 The goal is simple: start small, send to your best subscribers, and ramp up gradually.

-Week 1: Send 100–200 emails per day.
-Only send to your most engaged subscribers, people who have opened or clicked in the last 15–30 days.
+Week 1: Send 100-200 emails per day to your most engaged subscribers, people who have opened or clicked in the last 15-30 days.
 These recipients are the most likely to engage, which builds positive reputation signals from day one.

 Weeks 2-4: Increase daily volume by 15-20% each week.
 Continue prioritizing engaged subscribers, then gradually expand to your broader list.

-Weeks 5–8: By now, you should have enough sending history to reach your normal volume.
-Keep a close eye on your metrics during this stretch.
+Weeks 5-8: By now, you should have enough sending history to reach your normal volume.
+Continue monitoring your metrics during this stretch.

 Separate your sending streams

-Don't send marketing newsletters and transactional emails (password resets, account confirmations) from the same domain or IP.
-If your marketing emails damage your reputation, you don't want that dragging down delivery of your transactional messages, the emails your users actually need.
+Don't send marketing newsletters and transactional emails (password resets, account confirmations) from the same domain.
+If your marketing reputation takes a hit, you don't want that affecting delivery of your transactional messages.

 Use a subdomain (like news.yourdomain.com) for marketing email to isolate reputation risk from your primary domain.